serverhorror/brain/source/misc/misc.is-a-software-engineer-an-engineer.rst

 "Professional engineers are held to high professional and ethical standards and work in the public interest," it said.
 "The public places a high degree of trust in the profession and these layers of accountability and transparency help keep Canadians safe."

 The regulators are mandated to enforce their relative statutes and have sporadically taken legal action to protect their turf.
-Ordre des Ing├⌐nieurs du Qu├⌐bec successfully sued Microsoft in the early 2000s to stop it from calling graduates of a training course "Microsoft Certified Systems Engineer."
-Quebec's Superior Court in 2005 upheld a lower-court ruling against Microsoft that came with a $1,000 fine.
+Ordre des Ingénieurs du Québec successfully sued Microsoft in the early 2000s to stop it from calling graduates of a training course "Microsoft Certified Systems Engineer."
+Québec's Superior Court in 2005 upheld a lower-court ruling against Microsoft that came with a $1,000 fine.
 In 2019, an Alberta Court of Queen's Bench justice ordered an injunction sought by APEGA against an individual for using the title "software engineer," awarding costs to the association.

 "We've always had a concern with people calling themselves ΓÇÿsoftware engineers,'" said Engineers Canada CEO Gerard McDonald.
 "When regulators are aware of it, that is something they will take enforcement action against."
 He said governing bodies for doctors and lawyers wouldn't stand for uncertified practitioners calling themselves by those titles either.